 Whatever your online return policy might be.
 It must be clear enough, easy to find, and easy to read on your website.

-Whether it is an FAQ section or a laid out a single page, you must add prominent links that make your online return policy easy to find on your mobile and web site.
+Whether it is an FAQ section or a laid-out single page, you must add prominent links that make your online return policy easy to find on your mobile and website.

-Having a worded return policy and more comfortable to find also develop trust with your consumers and leaves less area for frustration as they figure out how and when to make returns.
+Having a worded return policy and more comfortable to find also develops trust with your consumers and leaves less area for frustration as they figure out how and when to make returns.

 This trust could lead to increased sales.
 Besides that, your online return policy’s clear expectations mean you get some people calling your call centre about e-commerce returns, which saves you money and time.